robotlegs/robotlegs-framework/src/robotlegs/bender/framework/readme-context.md

 Note: you must hold on to that context reference.
 Failing to do so will result in the context instance being garbage collected.

 In the example above we are installing a bundle, a configuration and a reference to a Display Object Container.
+The Display Object Container will be used as the "contextView".

 # Bundles and Extensions